inveniosoftware/react-searchkit/docs/docs/main_concepts.md

 ## TL;DR

-* UI Components mutate the `query` state through Redux actions in response to user inputs.
+* UI Components change the `query` state through Redux actions in response to user inputs.
 They receive `results` after a REST APIs search through props injected automatically by Redux.
-* The REST APIs implementation is responsible of serializing the `query` state in a format understandable by your REST APIs and serialize the response back to mutate the `results` state.
+* The REST APIs implementation is responsible of serializing the `query` state in a format understandable by your REST APIs and serialize the response back to change the `results` state.